 Practice: Make sure your home router is set up with WPA2 AES security and strong passphrase and change your default admin password.
-Disabling the SSID Broadcast (hiding name of your network) is not considered a strong measure by itself.
+Disabling the SSID Broadcast (hiding the name of your network) is helpful but not considered a strong measure by itself.

-As you are walking in a parking lot, or even outside your house, you find an old-looking USB flash drive on the sidewalk.
+User beware: As you are walking in a parking lot or even outside your house, you find an old-looking USB flash drive on the sidewalk.

 Practice: Do not plug that in.

-Your phone is getting unwanted messages popping up or you may get your data stolen through bluetooth.
+User beware: Your phone is getting unwanted messages popping up, or you may get your data stolen through Bluetooth.

-Someone may have plugged in a USB hardware device (dongle) into your USB port without your knowledge.
+User beware: Someone may have plugged a USB hardware device (dongle) into your USB port without your knowledge.
 The “keylogger” records all your key strikes.

 Practice: Occasionally check your physical computer ports at work or home.

-At work your colleague has set up his own wifi router without your knowing, a “rogue access point.”
-Perhaps he just wants to have his own network (against company policy), but could be doing something malicious.
+User beware: At work, your colleague has set up his own wifi router without your knowing, a “rogue access point.”
+Perhaps he just wants to have his own network (against company policy) but could be doing something malicious.

-– Walking into work, another person rushes up behind you and asks that you hold the door open for them (maybe they “lost their badge”).
-You’ve just been “tailgated.”
+Tailgating: Walking into work, another person rushes up behind you and asks that you hold the door open for them (maybe they “lost their badge”).

-– In line at the register, someone bumps you from behind.
-They’ve just clicked their phone to yours accessing it using NFC, the protocol for some short-range electronic transactions.
+Someone bumps you from behind: They’ve just clicked their phone to yours, accessing it using NFC, the protocol for some short-range electronic transactions.

-– Some men are jumping into the company dumpster and pulling out old desktop calendars, sticky notes, company procedural manuals and handbooks (“dumpster diving”).
+Dumpster Diving: Some men are jumping into the company dumpster and pulling out old desktop calendars, sticky notes, company procedural manuals, and handbooks.

-In addition to the aforementioned measures, a comprehensive antivirus and malware detection software should help.
+In addition to the aforementioned measures, comprehensive antivirus and malware detection services will get you cyber-ready.
 Happy computing!